In This Article Expand or collapse the "in this article" section Archaeology and Material Culture of Moab and the Moabites

 Overviews and Syntheses

 Routledge 2004 provides a substantive treatment of Moab’s development.
-Herr and Najjar 2008 and LaBianca and Younker 1995 offer broad overviews of Moab along with its neighbors to the north and south, Ammon and Edom, respectively.
-Steiner 2014 and Gass 2009 are overviews specific to Moab.
-Bienkowski 1992 and Porter 2013 investigate the Iron Age I period before the kingdom’s establishment.
+Porter 2023, Steiner 2014, and Gass 2009 are overviews specific to Moab.
+Bienkowski 1992, Petter 2014, and Porter 2013 investigate the Iron Age I period before the kingdom’s establishment.
 See Finkelstein and Lipschits 2011 for an alternative reconstruction.
 Vera Chamaza 2005 focuses on Moab’s relationship with Assyria during the Iron III period.
-Glueck 1940 and van Zyl 1960, although groundbreaking when published, are now dated publications that nevertheless should be consulted.
+Van Zyl 1960, although groundbreaking when published, is now a dated publication that nevertheless should be consulted.

 • Bienkowski, Piotr, ed.
 Early Edom and Moab: The Beginning of the Iron Age in Southern Jordan.
 Sheffield, UK: J. R. Collis, 1992.